bbb1293/pytorch_nlp/README.md

   --eda                 augment training data by EDA
 ```

-If you want to see the result after training by data augmented by EDA with gpu 1
+If you want to see the result after training with augmented data by EDA with gpu 1

 ```bash
 python sst2_bert.py --gpu_num 1 --eda